mieweb/docs/content/functions/scheduling/appt-types-tab.md

 ---
 id: '1jRDMeTD6iAj6aqxsi-XfoPUUkthQinraJfl5S0S5Cpo'
 title: 'Appt Types Tab'
-date: '2024-08-21T16:36:13.026Z'
+date: '2025-04-07T17:26:00.923Z'
-version: 248
+version: 253
-lastAuthor: 'janderson'
+lastAuthor: 'anichols'
 mimeType: 'text/x-markdown'
 links:
   - '../system-administration/security/security-role-settings.md'
   - '../reports/using-datavis-grids-data-tools.md'
   - 'https://mie.talentlms.com/shared/start/key:AEEHRKMF'
 source: 'https://drive.google.com/open?id=1jRDMeTD6iAj6aqxsi-XfoPUUkthQinraJfl5S0S5Cpo'
-wikigdrive: '37774c813cb40b3c0329e2e7ebc29deda8058d16'
+wikigdrive: '5455bbab25cad2721229bfc1e0cf5316add944a5'
 markup: 'pandoc'
 ---
 # About Appt Types tab

 Use the *Appt Types* tab to view, add, edit, and delete appointment types and appointment templates.

 Appointment types are used to set up basic information about frequently-used appointments.
-For example, an appointment type can be created for new patient appointments and each time it is used, the system automatically applies a current procedural terminology (CPT) code, appointment duration, visit type, and other characteristics to the appointment.
+For example, an appointment type can be created for new patient appointments and each time it is used, the system automatically applies a current procedural terminology (Billing) code, appointment duration, visit type, and other characteristics to the appointment.
 Appointment types help ensure appointments are created uniformly and relieve staff of repetitious work.

 Appointment templates are based on appointment types and refine them by associating with them a service location, a default encounter type for documenting the encounter visit resulting from the appointment, and clinical and scheduling instructions for staff.